k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 * For PostgreSQL, set the POSTGRESQL type and all the relevant connection details.

-In order to authenticet users on operional DB different then Cassandra, use the seprate section with the required details accordingly, [sqlite_auth] or [postgresql_auth].
+In order to authenticet users on operional DB different than Cassandra, use the seprate section with the required details accordingly, [sqlite_auth] or [postgresql_auth].

 The ```DEFAULT_GLOBAL_STORAGE_TYPE``` parameter in the [fabric] section is set to INTERNAL_DB.
 Meaning that by default the Fabric storage type is the same as the Fabric Operational DB.
 You can either update only the [internal_db] settings, impacting both the Storage and operational DB types together, or you can define each of them to have a different DB type.